 And then in March 2003 it all blew up.
 During a concert in London, Natalie criticised President George W. Bush from the stage and by the end of the week - in a now eerily prescient preview of cancel culture - the Chicks had been dropped completely from country radio and subjected to an avalanche of criticism and abuse unparalleled in the history of the music.

-It would have crushed lesser artists, but the Chicks took a deep breath and kept right on going, ultimately taking their brand of country to a mass audience across the world, and doing it in the face of the received wisdom that says you don’t get anywhere without country radio behind you.
+It would have crushed lesser artists, but the Chicks took a deep breath and kept right on going, ultimately taking their brand of country to a mass audience across the world.

 After 2006 the tours kept on coming, but the new music didn’t - it wasn’t until 2020 that The Chicks (now minus the original “Dixie” after the cultural shifts prompted by the killing of George Floyd) re-entered the fray with Gaslighter.
 It went straight to number one on both the country and all genre chart in the US like they’d never been away.